pingidentity/pingidentity-devops-getting-started/docs/reference/config.md

 * [Using DevOps hooks](hooks.md)

-    Hooks are shell scripts, generally specific to a product, that you can use to automate certain operations.

-    You can find the hooks for our builds in the [Docker builds product directories](../docker-builds/README.md).
+    Hooks are shell scripts used to automate operations during the lifecycle of a product container.
+These hook scripts are built into our images: some are common across all products, while others are product-specific.
+For more information about the repository that houses these scripts, visit the [docker-builds repository overview](../docker-builds/README.md).

 * [Using release tags](../docker-images/releaseTags.md)